FusionAuth/fusionauth-site/_drafts/all-your-passwords-are-belong-to-us.md

 numberOfYears = numberOfDays / 365 = 71,917,808,219 or 71.9 billion years
 ```

-You could conclude that if as a policy we rotate our passwords ever7 50 billion years give or take, we should be able to protect against a brute force attack.
+You could conclude that if as a policy we rotate our passwords every 50 billion years give or take, we should be able to protect against a brute force attack.
 To boil down our results, if we take these expressions and simplify we can build an equation that solves for any length password.

 ```
 numberOfSeconds = 100^lengthOfPassword / computeSpeed